soynatan/django-easy-audit/README.md

 When any of these events takes place, django-easy-audit will log it in the model `CRUDEvent`.
 You can query this information in the Django Admin app.

-Besides logging CRUD events, django-easy-audit will log every time your users log in, out, or fails to log in.
+Besides logging CRUD events, django-easy-audit will log every time a user logs in, out, or fails to log in.
 This information is stored in the model `LoginEvent`.

 ## Why should I use it